Conezi/animated_item/README.md

 )
 ```

-`AnimatedPage` uses the PageController's scroll offset to animate the active page in a [PageView].
+`AnimatedPage` uses the PageController's scroll offset to animate child in a [PageView].

 ```dart
 PageView.builder(